erik-bleich/erik-bleich.github.io/about.md

 <section class="post">
     <header class="major">
         <!-- <span class="date"></span> -->
         <p>The Media Portrayals of Minorities Project was launched in 2012 at Middlebury College.
 We use digital sources to better understand depictions of minorities in the media.
-Our goal is to track and to explain how and why media representations of groups shift over time, vary across place, or compare to one another.
+Our goal is to track and explain how and why media representations of groups shift over time, vary across place, or compare to one another.
 We use a mix of computer-assisted and human coding techniques that allow us to analyze large quantities of media data.
 Our approach provides a new way of understanding how the media establish, reproduce, and influence the portrayals of minority groups in media.</p>
     </header>

     <h1 style="text-align:center; padding-bottom:25px; font-size:3rem">Who we are</h1>